The porous medium equation with measure data on negatively curved Riemannian manifolds: Statements of the main results

-We assume throughout that the next hypothesis is satisfied, where we denote by $\operatorname{Ric}_o(x)$ the {\it radial} Ricci curvature at $x$ w.r.t.~a given pole $ o \in M $ (see Section \ref{RG} for some more detail):
+To most of our purposes, we shall assume that the following hypothesis is satisfied, where we denote by $\operatorname{Ric}_o(x)$ the {\it radial} Ricci curvature at $x$ w.r.t.~a given pole $ o \in M $ (see Section \ref{RG} for some more detail):